 Stay back options for International Students in US

-Students look at the US as a study destination that will give wings to their dreams and aspirations.
-As a student studying for an undergraduate or post graduate degree in in the US education system, in an ideal scenario would be get a job as you graduate from campus.
+Students look at the US as a study destination to give wings to their dreams and aspirations.
+As a student studying for an undergraduate or postgraduate degree in the US education system, an ideal scenario would be to get a job as you graduate from campus.
 However, this will require planning and making use of opportunities to develop your skills and demonstrate your abilities.

 The ideal way to prepare for job opportunities is to do an internship as part of your program.
-Internships are an ideal way to develop new skills, learn more about your target job, and demonstrate your competencies to an employer.
-The job you get after finishing your course must be directly related to your field of study.
-You have to search the job within 90 days after graduation.
-More than half of our students convert an internship directly into a U.S. job offer.
+As a student, you are always on the lookout for opportunities to develop new skills and showcase your talent.
+Internships present a great opportunity to pick up new skills, understand more about the job of your interest and showcase your capabilities to your employer.
+It is important the employment that you seek after finishing your course must be directly related to your field of study.
+You will have 90 days to seek a job after graduation.

-Optional Practical Training - OPT is a program that temporarily allows international students with an F1 Visa the United States to work up to 12 months in an area related to their major field of study.
-F-1 visa students are eligible for OPT after completing their first academic year.
+Optional Practical Training - OPT is a program that temporarily allows international students with an F1 Visa in the United States to work up to 12 months in an area related to their major field of study.
+F-1 visa students, on completing the first academic year, are eligible for OPT.
 OPT can be completed both before or after completing your studies, but it’s important to remember that you are only allowed to work 12 months total.

 International students, who are F-1 visa holders, and have completed degrees in certain fields namely, science, technology, engineering and mathematics (STEM) are eligible to apply for a 24-month extension for post-graduation completion of OPT employment.

+OPT can be completed before or after graduation.
 After 12 months, your OPT expires.
 At this point you need to switch to an employer-sponsored visa.
-The most common employer-sponsored visa for the U.S. is the H1B visa, which is tied to a specific job.
-To be eligible, you will need to be recruited by a sponsoring employer.
-Your employer needs to submit your application to the U.S. lottery, which takes place every April.
-An employer can only apply once a year, so if the deadline is missed, you’ll need to wait until the following year.
+H1B visa, is the most common employer-sponsored visa for the US and is corresponding to a specific job.
+It requires you to be sponsored and recruited by an employer.
+It is based on the lottery and it requires your employer to submit your application to the US lottery that takes place every April.
+This happens only once a year and therefore it is important that the employer does not miss the deadline or you will need to wait for another year.

 Only 85,000 visas are issued each year.
-Due to the large number of applications, demand usually exceeds supply.
-Depending on the year, between 30% and 50% of applicants receive a visa, which typically becomes effective four or five months after the lottery.
-You’re not eligible to work until your visa is issued, so unless you’re already working in the U.S. on another visa like OPT, you will need to remain in your home country.
+However, there is a huge gap between demand and supply.
+Due to the large number of applications, demand is greater than the supply.
+While it may vary, in any year, between 30% and 50% of applicants receive a visa, which typically becomes effective four or five months after the lottery.
+H1B visa is critical for being eligible to work in the US , if one does or has another visa like the OPT .
+This may mean that unless you have the appropriate visa you will need to be in your home country.
 Your H1B visa also provides entry into the U.S.

-H1B visa is awarded by lottery are typically associated with skilled, “specialty occupations” like those in science, accounting, data analytics, medicine, specialized product development, computer science, and engineering.
+H1B visas are awarded by lottery are typically associated with skilled, “specialty occupations” like those in science, accounting, data analytics, medicine, specialized product development, computer science, and engineering.

-There are also non-lottery H1Bs for employees in the nonprofit sector.
-An eligible nonprofit can be a company, educational or research institution, hospital, or government institution.
-You can explore this option if you’re seeking employment with a nonprofit.
-Of course, to be eligible for permanent residency in US, one needs to start the process of getting a American Green Card, step towards becoming a US citizen
+You can explore the option of non- lottery H1B if you’re seeking employment with a nonprofit.
+The eligible non -profit can be any entity -educational, research orientation or any company.
+Of course, to be eligible for permanent residency in US, one needs to start the process of getting an American Green Card, a step towards becoming a US citizen